 If you’re not frightened by heights then the Capilano Suspension Bridge is something you absolutely must experience.
 Though the bridge was originally built in 1889 using hemp ropes, it was given a modern (and safety) makeover years ago.
 Hanging above the Capilano River, the bridge is 137 m (450 ft) long and 70 m (230 ft) high.
 Millions of people have visited the bridge over the years and it remains one of Vancouver’s most thrilling attractions.

-More of an activity than a specific location, visitors can spend a few hours along Vancouver’s coastline looking for humpbacks, gray whales, minke whales, and even orcas.
+More of an activity than a specific location, visitors can spend a few hours along Vancouver’s coastline looking for humpbacks whale watching in los angeles, gray whales, minke whales, and even orcas.
 There are a few boat tours that you can buy a ticket for, but make sure to call ahead because the boat will limit the amount of passengers according to size.